Submissions

 Author Guidelines

-REVEMOP publishes, via a rolling‑pass system, original articles in Portuguese, Spanish, or English that aim to discuss and respond to educational phenomena related to Mathematics Education.
-English manuscripts may be translated into Portuguese and published in the same issue.
-Experience‑reports or practice‑reports are not accepted for publication.
+REVEMOP publishes original articles on a rolling basis, in Portuguese, Spanish, or English, aimed at discussing and offering responses to educational phenomena related to Mathematics Education.
+Articles submitted in English may be translated into Portuguese and published in the same issue.
+Experience or practice reports are not accepted for publication.

-Only submissions by researchers reporting empirical research results at various levels will be considered.
-Submissions are accepted continuously, without processing fees, and publication is free.
-LOCKSS and CLOCKSS systems are used to ensure secure and permanent archiving of REVEMOP content.
+Only research papers that present results at different levels of investigation will be considered for peer review.
+Submissions are accepted continuously, with no processing fees, and publication is free of charge.
+REVEMOP uses the LOCKSS and CLOCKSS systems to ensure the secure and permanent archiving of its content.

-The editorial policy follows open science research communication practices.
-Submissions of preprints from SciELO Preprints are acceptable; acceptance of preprints from other servers will be evaluated by the editorial board.
-The final approved version of the article will be published with the name of the editorial board responsible for the manuscript review process.
+The editorial policy follows the Open Science communication model.
+Preprints deposited on the SciELO Preprints server are accepted; preprints from other servers will be subject to editorial evaluation.
+The final version of the approved article will be published along with the name of the editorial board responsible for the manuscript’s review process.

 Empirical Research Article: A study that collects and analyzes concrete data to answer specific research questions in Mathematics Education.
 Data are obtained via observational, experimental, or field methods.
 Such articles present methodology, data collection, analysis, and discussion, offering significant contributions to the field.